LANGUAGE AND TRANSLATION - SPANISH II

 Other references will be indicated during the course.

 The course will take place through lectures and practical exercises in the classroom.
-The teacher will introduce the student to the contents through the course reference bibliography and additional textual materials or made available on the platform audiovisual Elly or through student involvement in research of autonomous solutions and comparison to translation problems that will be placed by the University's CoLab platform.
+The teacher will introduce the student to the lexical and pragmatic world through the course reference bibliography and additional textual materials or made available on the platform audiovisual ELLY or through student involvement in research of autonomous solutions and comparison to translation problems that will be placed by the University's CoLab platform.
 These activities are intended to verify in practice the theoretical aspects investigated.

 Assessment methods and criteria